 Independent agents for Landstar Ranger & Landstar Express America

-A flat bed can legally haul up to 102” tall on a load, that brings them to 13-6” on height which is legal in all states.
-A Step Deck can haul up to 122” on height, which is also 13-6” tall, again legal in all states.
-A Double Drop/RGN can legally haul up to 138” on the trailer.
+A flat bed can legally haul up to 102” tall on a load, that brings them to 13-6” on height which is legal in all states - West of the Mississippi the general rule is up to 14' tall w/o permits.
+A Step Deck can haul up to 122” on height, a low profile SD range up to 126" tall, which is also 13-6” tall, again legal in all states - west of the Miss River, you can add on the additional 4" as well.
+A Double Drop/RGN can legally haul up to 138” on the trailer (west of the Miss River - 4" rule applies).
 There is variances on both of these based on state law and trailer types, but following these suggestions will always keep you safe, just make sure to measure your freight from only the freight aspect, not sitting up on pedalstals or blocks or lumber.
 Pallets only count if they shipping with the freight in measuring.

 A Conestoga Trailer is a type of trailer that encloses the freight in a weather tight environment, but the benefit is nothing has to touch the freight.
 People that ship exotic cars or freight that has more fragile components on top especially, generally choose to shop with Conestoga trailers.
-Keep in mind, with the enclosure, the overall height and width dimensions you can ship will be a little bit smaller, so check with us before requesting this type of trailer.
+Keep in mind, with the enclosure, the overall height and width dimensions you can ship will be a little bit smaller, so check with us before requesting this type of trailer - Everything from the deck height, to the size of the conestoga kit purchased, the manufacturer and even the tire size on the axles can affect the height inside that can be hauled - this information is critical to you getting the right trailer for the job.
 They are “A LOT” more expensive then using a regular open deck trailer as the industry wide supply of them is still very low and demand is getting very high

 This is an age old million dollar question and generally can not be answered in a few sentences and from those of us very well educated in how this business works, we could talk for hours about it.
 I will say this though, competition or sometimes the lack there of can influence rates, calling a carrier at the last minute can affect rates being higher, availability in the region you want the freight loaded at can affect higher rates and one of the most prolific things that can affect rates is “TOO MANY HANDS IN THE POT” This is very large topic, but when you call direct broker or sometimes called a 3PL, the only thing they do is turn around and call a carrier for you, that will always entail a markup in price in some way shape or form, often times it’s the driver that loses on that markup though, sad to say, they do 80% of the work and lose 40-80% of the gross rate many times.
 If you truly want the best rates, take the time and effort to call a direct carrier (someone with trucks that have their name on it) yourself, do a little research and home work.
 Then if they can’t help and it gets brokered out, it is done so at a fair market rate, but at least you are usually going to get a FMR to begin with as well.
 It is a 1 to 1 situation, not a 2:1 or in some cases a 5:1 or more situation, that is lazy people not handing loads off when they don’t have direct access to equipment, but still wanting a piece of the pie.
 There is so much more to this than that, but you get the picture, we hope taking the time to go direct with a trucking carrier vs a 3rd, 4th or 5th party logistics company will always save you money, you avoid all the annual fees at the very least.
 I have heard horror stories where 3PL’s charge an annual fee of say $7 million dollars and pass along all the transportation charges as well.
 Now please tell me, how does that save you money, your spending 2 and 3 x the amount as opposed to going direct with a carrier.
 Is there some benefits, like outsourcing and not having employees, yes, you can consider that, but the age old stigma of the grapevine will always get in the way.